WriterUnknown/ODFcalc/README.md

 # ODFcalc
-Compute the value of ODF for a particular crystal orientation given the .tess and .ori file of a given volume element
+Compute the value of ODF for a particular crystal orientation given the .tess and .ori file of a given volume element.

+This is still under construction.